sray3000/minor-project/README.md

 # Sentiment Analysis of English Texts

-This project is created by   as part of course project for DA241M Data Science and Artificial Intelligence Minor Jul-Nov 2024 IIT Guwahati.
-Contributions are made by:
+This project is created by Team AIvengers as part of course project for DA241M Data Science and Artificial Intelligence Minor Jul-Nov 2024 IIT Guwahati.Team members who have contributed to this project are:
-  Satyaki Ray(230123080), Sophomore, MnC
+  1. Satyaki Ray(230123080), Sophomore, MnC
-  Amanaganti Chethan Reddy(230102117), Sophomore, ECE Ponnekanti Bipan Chandra(230102072), Sophomore, ECE
+  2. Amanaganti Chethan Reddy(230102117), Sophomore, ECE
+  3. Ponnekanti Bipan Chandra(230102072), Sophomore, ECE

 ## Project Overview